All of these restaurants emphasize local ingredients,

 465 Canyon del Rey Boulevard

-A glass-walled kitchen in the middle of a spacious cookware and tabletop shop turns out imaginative Mediterranean deli treats and sweets to take away or eat under the market umbrellas outside.
-Sandwiches, salads and entrée options change seasonally.
-Don’t miss Paella Fridays!
-Cooking classes, tasting events and dinner parties are hosted in the intimate teaching kitchen.
-Find a schedule of upcoming events on the website.
-Open M– F 10am–7pm, Sa 10am–4pm, Su closed.
+A glass-walled kitchen in the middle of a spacious cookware shop turns out imaginative Mediterranean deli treats and sweets to take away or eat under the market umbrellas outside.
+Petite baguette sandwiches—like grilled chicken, artichoke hearts and Boursin cheese— are little works of art.
+Don’t miss the pistachio/cherry chocolate bark or the paella Fridays.
+Open M–F 10am– 7pm, Sa 10am–4pm, Su closed except during November and December.

 Hyatt Regency Monterey Hotel & Spa